 Detoxification is the first step in helping the patient recover.
-The patient is monitored 24/7 for the length of time needed to wean them off their addiction.
-The trained medical staff may administer small amounts of the drug or alternative drug to lessen withdrawal symptoms.
-All patients are required to remain in the facility during detoxification to remove the desire of using drugs influenced through enablers.
+The patient is monitored 24/7 for the length of time needed to wean them off the substances of their addiction.
+The trained medical staff may administer medication to lessen withdrawal symptoms.
+All patients are required to remain in the facility during detoxification to remove the desire of using drugs influenced by enablers.

 Inpatient rehabilitation with 24/7 mental and medical health care services provides the patient with safety, therapy, support and medication that they must have during a critical part of their life.
 Other types of treatment facilities that provide 24/7 care are group homes and sober houses.

-Inpatient support group therapy provides patients the chance to meet new people with similar problems just like them.
+Inpatient support group therapy provides patients the chance to meet new people with that have similar problems.
 They can receive encouragement from others for taking the steps to seek help for their condition.
-They can also learn a great deal of knowledge from others in the group about how to stay clean after release from the facility.
+They can also learn a great deal from others in the group about how to stay sober after release from the facility.

 Support group information for patients to continue to attend meetings after release from IDDT is given to them or other family members in charge of the patient.
 Patients should be sure to visit physicians with scheduled appointments assigned to them upon their release.